hyphacoop/governance-experiment/README.md

 The Governance Experiment combines decentralized tools, collaborative storytelling, and participatory decision-making to document Hypha’s history and refine its governance processes.
 By testing various methods and tools, we aim to create a replicable framework for horizontal governance and explore new ways of working together.

 Stay tuned for future updates.
-See the current version of the [timeline on GitHub Pages](https://hyphacoop.github.io/governance-experiment/timeline) and explore with us the potential for future integrations.
+See the current version of the [timeline on GitHub Pages](https://hyphacoop.github.io/governance-experiment/timeline).
+We aim to refine these tools and processes further, with plans to explore scaling this experiment to other teams or organizations.